prasunanand/prasunanand.github.io/_posts/2018-02-24-rubygrant17-rbcuda-installation-and-architecture.markdown

 # Dev Array

 An array in RbCUDA is handled using Dev_Array class.
+Implementation is as follows:

 ```
 typedef struct DEV_PTR